-Nordman is a recipient of The American-Scandinavian Foundation Thor and Saimi Soderholm Fund, American Scandinavian Society Cultural Grant, Brooklyn Arts Council Creative Equations Fund, The Dance/NYC Coronavirus Dance Relief Fund, as well as Finlandia Foundation National, Finlandia Foundation New York Metropolitan Chapter and The Puffin Foundation grants.
-Her works have been reviewed in publications and artist talks such as, Art Spiel, COAL + ICE at The Kennedy Center, The Dance Enthusiast, Hunters Point Library Environmental Education Center Program, OffOffOff, Our Town, Women Cinemakers, and Karjalainen, Koti-Karjala, Loimaan Lehti, Länsi-Suomi, Nya Åland and Ålands Tidningen in Finland.
+Nordman has been awarded New American Fellowship, The American-Scandinavian Foundation Thor and Saimi Soderholm Fund, American Scandinavian Society Cultural Grant, Brooklyn Arts Council Creative Equations Fund, The Dance/NYC Coronavirus Dance Relief Fund, as well as Finlandia Foundation National, Finlandia Foundation New York Metropolitan Chapter and The Puffin Foundation grants.
+Her works have been reviewed in publications and artist talks such as, Art Spiel, BK Reader, State of the Arts Night at Hirshhorn Museum, COAL + ICE at The Kennedy Center, The Dance Enthusiast, Hunters Point Library Environmental Education Center Program, OffOffOff, Our Town, Women Cinemakers, and Karjalainen, Koti-Karjala, Loimaan Lehti, Länsi-Suomi, Nya Åland and Ålands Tidningen in Finland.

 She worked as a dancer with Dean Moss-Gametophyte on several of his productions in 2009-2018, touring nationally and internationally.
 She has taught dance to various ages, abilities and backgrounds of students and has worked as a teaching artist in New York City public schools since 2007.
 She is also a certified personal fitness trainer through International Sports Sciences Association.